dmocoder/pocket-monsters/README.md

 Pocket Monsters requires .NET 5.0 SDK to build & run.
 The SDK for your Operating System can be downloaded [here](https://dotnet.microsoft.com/download).

 With .NET 5 installed, the Api can be built and run using the following command from the solution directory:

 `dotnet run --project ./src/PocketMonsters/PocketMonsters.csproj`

-The following url be used to check that the Api is up and running: `http://localhost:5000/health`
+The following url can then be used to check that the Api is Healthy: `http://localhost:5000/health`

 ### Using Docker
 The Api can also be hosted using Docker.
 Navigate to the project folder (./src/PocketMonsters) and run the following: